iBowler1995/lAZy/README.md

 Azure Administrator (AA) is a simple GUI application designed to handle most of your help desk needs.
 It currently focuses on user and group management, but future updates I plan to bring will add even more features such as mailbox management and AAD/Intune device management!

 # How to Install
-AA is lightweight and extremely simple to install.
+lAZy is lightweight and extremely simple to install.
 Launch the MSI manually and click through the setup wizard, or install it programatically using the following command:
-`msiexec /i AzureAdmin.msi /qn`
+`msiexec /i lAZy.msi /qn`

 # Environment deployment pre-requisite(s)
-Currently the only pre-requisite to deploying AA to your environment is you'll need to set up a registered application in your AAD tenant.
-Microsoft has a really easy and straightforward guide on this: https://docs.microsoft.com/en-us/graph/auth-v2-user as well as this article on how to set up delegated API permissions: https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-access-web-apis NOTE: The redirect I use for AA in my environment: https://login.microsoftonline.com/common/oauth2/nativeclient
+Currently the only pre-requisite to deploying lAZy to your environment is you'll need to set up a registered application in your AAD tenant.
+Microsoft has a really easy and straightforward guide on this: https://docs.microsoft.com/en-us/graph/auth-v2-user as well as this article on how to set up delegated API permissions: https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-access-web-apis NOTE: The redirect I use for lAZy in my environment: https://login.microsoftonline.com/common/oauth2/nativeclient
 Once you have your application set up, note your ApplicationID (also called ClientID) and enter it in on first run.

 # First Run